 - tell us your National Insurance number, if the child receives free school meals

 - upload evidence if you receive the maximum level of Working Tax Credit.

-You can tell us if a bus pass, rail pass or cash allowance is the most suitable means of travel for your child.
+You can tell us if a bus pass, rail pass or fuel allowance is the most suitable means of travel for your child.
 Fuel allowance is paid at 12p per mile for 1 return journey, school days only.

 You’ll be notified within 4 weeks if your child has been granted free transport.

 Request review of a free transport decision

 If your child is refused free transport, you can request that the decision is reviewed.

 Any review request must be received within 20 working days of your decision letter.

 If the review decides that your child is still not entitled to free transport, you may appeal against this decision.
 Details of how to appeal will be provided in the review response.